via-work/lever-php/README.md

      ->fetch();
  ```

-However, be aware that when using the same field name, it will get overwritten.
+Be aware that when using the same field name, the new value will be appended and not .

 #### Pagination